-The employee shall notify the company when a redemption transaction is to be made from the account.
-Notice shall be given no later than the 10th of the month in which the redemption is to take place.
-It is the employee who decides the size of the redemption, but amounts larger than the current balance cannot be paid out.
+The employee must notify the enterprise when a payout transaction is to be made from the account.
+Notice shall be given no later than the 10th of the month in which the payout is to take place.
+The employee decides the size of the payout, but amounts larger than the current balance cannot be paid out.